 Frances brings a wealth of knowledge and expertise to her position at Ridge Zeller Therapy.
 As a bilingual school psychologist, she has 12 years of experience in her role working with K-12 populations.
 What Frances enjoys most is the evaluation component of a school psychologist’s role.
 She and her wife have three dogs; a Mini Aussie, a Mini Poodle, and a Maltese Mix.
 She has three brothers and is very close to her family.

-Joshua, EdS, Certified School Psychologist
+Joshua, EdS, Certified School Psychologist, Bilingual

-Katie, PhD, Certified School Psychologist
+Katie, PhD, Licensed Psychologist and Certified School Psychologist

-Marline, MEd, Certified School Psychologist
+Marline, MEd, Certified School Psychologist, Bilingual, Team Lead

 Marline received her degree from Ottawa University and is one of Ridge Zeller Therapy's highly experienced Bilingual Certified School Psychologists.
 She brings a great depth of expertise to her role with 9 years experience as a certified school psychologist and previously as a Developmental Specialist.
 Although she was born in New York, Marline was raised in the Dominican Republic and is fluent in Spanish and English.
 Marline is dedicated to ensuring all students, especially ELL students, are properly evaluated for services.
 She deeply enjoys providing school based counseling services to students with a variety of social/emotional needs and supporting and training school staff on how to understand and manage students' challenging behaviors.
 Additionally, Marline helps connect Spanish speaking community members with community resources by providing them material in their native language.
 She loves the beach and tropical weather, enjoys music, singing, dancing, movies, and going for walks with her dog.
 She enjoys spending quality time with her son, especially watching his basketball games!

-Ada, BS, OTR/L, Certified Occupational Therapist/Licensed
+Heather, BS, OTR/L, Occupational Therapist Registered/Licensed

-Jenny, COTA/L, Certified Occupational Therapy Assistant, Licensed
+Kristin, AS, COTA/L, Certified Occupational Therapy Assistant/Licensed

-Noelle, BS, OTR/L, Certified Occupational Therapist/Licensed
+Noelle, BS, OTR/L, Occupational Therapist Registered/Licensed, OT Team Lead

 Noelle has over 27 years’ experience as a registered and licensed occupational therapist, working in school, behavioral health, home and clinic settings.
 She loves her job as an OT, focusing on skill building, empowering students, and enabling independence in the school and home settings.
 In addition, she has developed workshops for educators and professionals about sensory, fine motor and visual perceptual development.
 Noelle enjoys spending time with her family and friends, reading, traveling, and volunteering as a parent contact for other parents of children with special needs.

-Sarah T., BS, COTA/L, Certified Occupational Therapy Assistant, Licensed
+Sarah, BS, COTA/L, Certified Occupational Therapy Assistant/Licensed

-Susan, BS, OTR/L, Certified Occupational Therapist/Licensed
+Susan, BA, OTR/L, Occupational Therapist Registered/Licensed

 Susan has practiced as a professional and licensed occupational therapist for twenty-seven years.
 She enjoys swimming, baking, cooking, crafts, and watching her three daughters play soccer.